TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/TypoScriptConfiguration.rst

    The fallback path consists of the extension key and a fixed directory path.

 .. todo: We should mention that there is no typoscript created during runtime.
 Fluid is Checking the given configuration and falls back to specific paths which should be mentioned here. `EXT:extension/Resources/Private/{Templates/Partials/Layouts}`

 More information on root paths can be found in the TypoScript reference:
 :ref:`t3tsref:cobj-fluidtemplate-properties-templaterootpaths`

-.. _typoscript_configuration-mvc:
+.. _extbase_typoscript_configuration-mvc:

 MVC
 ---